 Aug 7, 4:30pm

-For this landmark gathering and to kick-off a week of celebrating contemporary Indigenous artists, the Pillow campus will be illuminated with an exchange of song, dance, and storytelling—bringing together local Indigenous peoples and inviting all to participate in this exchange.
+For this landmark gathering and to kick-off a week of celebrating contemporary Indigenous artists, the Pillow campus was illuminated with an exchange of song, dance, and storytelling—bringing together local Indigenous peoples and inviting all to participate in this exchange.

 Stones and Stories with Christopher K. Morgan | Aug 8, 4-5pm

 Native Hawaiian choreographer Christopher K. Morgan’s dance theater piece Pōhaku (the Hawaiian word for stone) incorporates stones in the performance.
 For this workshop, Morgan shared stories about the role of stones in traditional Hawaiian culture and his own life. | FREE

 Inside/Out: Christopher K. Morgan | Aug 8, 6:15pm

 Choreographer and performer Christopher K. Morgan performed Pōhaku, a unique dance and hula performance with live music by electric cellist Wytold and Hawaiian chanter/percussionist Elsie Kaleihulukea Ryder.
 The show tells the story of Hawaii’s colonial past through the choreographer’s personal story of his ache for the land he is from, but never lived in.
 Learn more. | FREE